surenab/revs_ai/README.md

 uv run pre-commit autoupdate
 ```

-The pre-commit hooks will automatically:
+#### How It Works

+Once installed with `pre-commit install`, the hooks will **automatically run on every `git commit`**.
+The hooks will:

-- Format code with `ruff format`
+- Format code with `ruff format` (auto-fixes formatting)
-- Check and fix linting issues with `ruff check`
+- Check and fix linting issues with `ruff check` (auto-fixes when possible)
 - Check for trailing whitespace
 - Ensure files end with a newline
 - Validate YAML, JSON, and TOML files
 - Check for merge conflict markers
 - Check for debug statements

+**Note:**
-**Note:** If pre-commit hooks fail, the commit will be blocked.
+- If pre-commit hooks fail, the commit will be **blocked**.
 Fix the issues and try committing again.
-The hooks will auto-format your code when possible.
+- The hooks will auto-format your code when possible, but you may need to stage the changes and commit again.
+- Test files are automatically excluded from linting checks.

 ---